 Garages and permanent outbuildings

-Repair category: 2

-Notes: The garage has an undulation to the roof, which may require repair.

-Outside areas and boundaries

 Repair category:

+Notes: Not applicable.

-Notes: The garden grounds appear reasonably well maintained.
-Your legal adviser should confirm the exact boundaries and liabilities for shared or common areas.
+Outside areas and boundaries Repair category: Notes: The garden ground is well maintained.
+Your Legal Advisor should confirm exact boundaries and liabilities for any shared/common areas serving the subject property.
+Liability for the wall in the front should be confirmed.

-Ceilings
+Ceilings Repair category: Notes: Ceilings finishes are generally in an order consistent with age and type.
+There was some unevenness. which is not uncommon for a property of this age and type.

+Internal walls

 Repair category:

-Notes: Ceiling finishes are in order consistent with a property of this age and type.

-Internal walls

-Repair category: 1

-Notes: Internal walls are in order consistent with a property of this age and type and no significant defects were identified.
-There are some feature stone walls within the property.
+Notes: Internal walls finishes were found to be generally satisfactory and in an order consistent with a property of this age and type.